25 Types Of Pesto To Try Before You Die

 #10: Pesto Modenese

-This is arguably the most interesting pesto of all, as it’s nothing like the classic Genovese sauce.
+This is arguably the most controversial pesto of all, as it's nothing like the classic Genovese sauce.
 Made from just three ingredients: lardo (pork back fat), rosemary, and garlic, it's about as decadent as a condiment can get.

 #11: Pistou

-Further afield, the French tweaked the classic recipe by removing the pine nuts and cheese and ramping up the garlic.
+The French tweaked the classic recipe by removing the pine nuts and cheese and ramping up the garlic.

 #12: Shiso Pesto